tongchen-volatility/tongchen-volatility.github.io/README.md

 ## Working Papers
 - Local Optimality and Rigidity of Frobenius Tests for Dense High-dimensional Covariance Alternatives (with Peter Reinhard Hansen, Werner Ploberger).
-- $\mathsf{voigtinference}$: Exact Likelihood Calculus and Conditional Attribution for the Voigt Profile (with Peter Reinhard Hansen).
+- `voigtinference`: Exact Likelihood Calculus and Conditional Attribution for the Voigt Profile (with Peter Reinhard Hansen).
 - Tweedie's Formula and Score-Driven Updating (with Peter Reinhard Hansen).[[arXiv]](https://arxiv.org/abs/2605.15902)
 - Exact Likelihood Inference and Robust Filtering for Gauss-Cauchy Convolution Models (with Peter Reinhard Hansen).[[arXiv]](https://arxiv.org/abs/2605.01665)
   - Presented at the 2026 SoFiE Conference, University of Macau, Macau.